History of the Goddard Space Flight Center

-Goddard Space Flight Center is NASA's first, and oldest, space center.
+Goddard Space Flight Center (GSFC) is NASA's first, and oldest, space center.
 It is named after Robert H. Goddard, the father of modern rocketry.
 Throughout its history, the center has managed, developed, and operated many notable missions, including the Cosmic Background Explorer, the Hubble Space Telescope, the Tracking and Data Relay Satellite System (TDRSS), the Lunar Reconnaissance Orbiter, and the Solar Dynamics Observatory.

 Origin of GSFC

-On July 29, 1958, President Eisenhower signed the National Aeronautics and Space Act, establishing the National Aeronautics and Space Administration.
+On July 29, 1958, President Dwight D. Eisenhower signed the National Aeronautics and Space Act, establishing the National Aeronautics and Space Administration (NASA).
 When it began operations on October 1, 1958, NASA consisted mainly of the four laboratories and some 80 employees of the government's 46-year-old research agency, the National Advisory Committee for Aeronautics (NACA).

-GSFC was established on May 1, 1959 as NASA's first space flight center.
+GSFC was established on May 1, 1959, as NASA's first space flight center.

 Its original charter was to perform five major functions on behalf of NASA: technology development and fabrication, planning, scientific research, technical operations, and project management.
-Even today, the Center is organized into several Directorates, each charged with one of these key functions.
+Even today, the center is organized into several Directorates, each charged with one of these key functions.

 Role of GSFC

-Until May 1, 1959, NASA's presence in Greenbelt, Maryland was known as the Beltsville Space Center.
+Until May 1, 1959, NASA's presence in Greenbelt, Maryland, was known as the Beltsville Space Center.
 It was then renamed the Goddard Space Flight Center (GSFC), after Robert H. Goddard, the father of modern rocketry.
-Its first 157 employees transferred from the United States Navy's Project Vanguard missile program, but continued their work at the Naval Research Laboratory in Washington, D.C. while the Center was under construction.
+Its first 157 employees transferred from the United States Navy's Project Vanguard missile program, but continued their work at the Naval Research Laboratory in Washington, D.C. while the center was under construction.

 On August 1, 1958, Senator J. Glenn Beall of Maryland announced in a press release that the new "outer space agency" (NASA) would establish a laboratory and plant at Greenbelt, Maryland.
 This was the first time public notice was drawn to what was to become Goddard Space Flight Center.
 Planning of the new Center continued through the rest of 1958 and by the end of the year events were ripening.